raineedust/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors

-This is a **Rock, Paper, Scissors** game, designed with a dark-themed UI.
+This is a **Rock, Paper, Scissors** game, a game that never gets old!

 ![chrome_Jk9Ha](./images/chrome_Jk9Ha.png)